How do I troubleshoot and fix failing health checks for Application Load Balancers?

 - Verify that your application responds to the load balancer's health check requests accordingly.
 The following example shows a typical health check request from the Application Load Balancer that your targets must return with a valid HTTP response.
-The Host header value contains the private IP address of the load balancer node, followed by the health check port.
+The Host header value contains the private IP address of the target, followed by the health check port.
 The User-agent is set to ELB-HealthChecker/2.0.
 The line terminator for message-header fields is the sequence CRLF, and the header terminates at the first empty line followed by a CRLF.
 If necessary, add a default virtual host to your web server configuration to receive the health check requests.

 GET / HTTP/1.1 Host: 10.0.0.1:80 Connection: close User-Agent: ELB-HealthChecker/2.0 Accept-Encoding: gzip, compressed

 - The Target Type of your target group determines which network interface that the load balancer sends health checks to on the targets.
 For example, you can register instance IDs, IP addresses, and Lambda functions.
 If the target type is instance ID, then the load balancer sends health check requests to the primary network interface of the targets.
 If the target type is IP address, then the load balancer sends health check requests to the network interface associated with the corresponding IP address.
 If your targets have multiple interfaces attached, then verify that your application is listening on the correct network interface.

 - The ELBSecurityPolicy-2016-08 security policy is used for target connections and HTTPS health checks.
 Verify that the target provides a server certificate and a key in the format specified in the security policy.
 Also verify that the target supports one or more matching ciphers and a protocol provided by the load balancer to establish the TLS handshake.